 The latest installment of the Nissan Z is just around the corner.
-Our best look at it yet, the recently unveiled Z Proto, had everyone here at Hagerty talking about the new design direction for the sporty rear-drive coupe.
-Nissan recently offered us a first-hand look at the Z Proto concept as it made a pit stop in Los Angeles, with a few caveats.
-The hood had to stay closed and it was strictly hands-off, but even with those restrictions there was plenty to glean about the future of the Z. Seeing a car in person can produce a very different impression than what comes across in photos, so here are my favorite design details I noticed while up close and in personal with the Z Proto.
+In our best look at it yet, the recently unveiled Z Proto had everyone here talking about the new design direction for the sporty rear-drive coupe.
+Nissan recently offered us a first-hand look when the Z Proto concept made a pit stop in Los Angeles, with a few caveats.
+The hood had to stay closed and it was strictly hands-off, but even with those restrictions there was plenty to glean about the future of the Z. Seeing a car in person can produce a very different impression than what comes across in photos, so here are my favorite design details after getting up-close and in personal with the Z Proto.

 The rear haunches of the car suggest a hint of Jaguar or Aston Martin, which is appropriate when you remember that the 240Z was frequently compared to some of the best European designs of its era.
 That silver accent along the roofline?
 It’s a stylized katana—a totally unnecessary and yet perfectly integrated bit of flair that makes a design special.

 The biggest point of contention among Z lovers is this rectangular grille, which is reminiscent of the original save for the large bumper in the middle.
 Many critics feel this new interpretation is too simple, but in person, it works.
 The elongated, rounded rectangular shapes of the grille insert add texture and are echoed in the center vents of the HVAC system as well as the taillights.
 The headlight design, too, is a nod at the S30 and the tunneled look of the original Z. Also note the subtle lines in the hood.

 The large, vertical door handles of the 350Z always looked out of place, and while they’re improved on the 370Z, they still draw a lot of attention to themselves.
 The Z Proto’s handles, conversely, are flush and painted in body color.
 Much neater.